-This shows how much, and the different ways, a pupil investigates a stimulus or activity to bring about a desired outcome.
-The pupil will act spontaneously and independently during a familiar activity without waiting for direction.
-Initiation becomes more established when the pupil shows they understand how to create an impact on their environment to achieve a desired outcome.
-Initiation is important to establish how well the pupil is developing independence, which is required for more advanced progress.
-Assessment overview by pathway
+This shows how much, and the different ways, a student investigates a stimulus or activity to bring about a desired outcome.
+The student will act spontaneously and independently during a familiar activity without waiting for direction.
+Initiation becomes more established when the student shows they understand how to create an impact on their environment to achieve a desired outcome.
+Initiation is important to establish how well the student is developing independence, which is required for more advanced progress.